 - The comfortable, removable full-cushioned insoles for a nice fit and added shock absorption, which will limit the fatigue and soreness from the impact with the hard ground on a daily basis

-- The electrical hazard rated boots feature ANSI75 rated steel toe protective caps and ensures reliable protection from electrical currents on all kinds of dry surfaces, as the boots are made entirely of non-conductive materials, and the steel toes are insulated safely by these materials
+- The electrical hazard rated boots feature ANSI75 rated steel toe protective caps and ensures reliable protection from electrical currents on all kinds of dry surfaces, as the they are made entirely of non-conductive materials, and the steel toes are insulated safely by these materials

 - They feature a lightweight cement construction, and yet provide proper arch support and stability to the feet and body

-Overall, these boots look and feel like light weight hiking boots, but they come with the EH rating and steel toe protection which most electricians are looking for.
+Overall, the Hudsons look and feel like light weight hiking boots, but they come with the EH rating and steel toe protection which most electricians are looking for.
 They are made of high quality, durable materials, and have a strong construction which means that they will serve you for a longer time.
 The Hudson boots are comfortable, durable and provide the EH safety you need.
 They are lighter than many other work boots in this category, which means that the fatigue in your feet and legs at the end of a long work day will be reduced to minimum.
-Offered at an excellent price, these boots are definitely worth considering when picking the best boots for electricians.
+Offered at an excellent price, these are definitely worth considering when picking the best work boots for electricians.

 Carhartt Men’s Cmf6366 Composite Toe Boot